JamesMcCGA/OffsiteOutfits/readme.md

 - By the end of the project we should feel like each developer has contributed an equal amount of time.
 - A good, seamless user experience on the frontend

+## Appendix A: How to run the app
+In order to run the app, please clone master branches of both backend and frontend (see submission for links to both).

+For the backend, please open the repository in intellij.
+You will then have to set your run configuration environment variables.
+To see what the configuration should be please see the submission for details (we are not posting it here so we do not expose our credentials to the world).

+For the frontend, please open repo in vscode and install the live server extension.
+Having done so, you can now run the live server for the index.html file on the default port provided by this extension (5500).
+The frontend will open in a new tab of your default browser.

+At this point, you should now be able to operate the whole app via the frontend.